 Comply with manufacturer’s written instructions for substrate temperature and moisture content, ambient temperature and humidity, ventilation, and other conditions affecting topping performance.

-Concrete Floor Flatness: Straightedge value of 1/6” over 10’; similar to CSA A23.1 Class C Slab Finishing.
+Concrete Floor Flatness:

+For floors designated as main traffic zones, the floor flatness shall meet Class ‘D’ as defined in CSA A23.1 with FF and FL of 45 and 30, respectively.

+For all other floor areas, floor flatness shall meet Class ‘C’ in accordance with Table 21 in CSA A23.1.

 Temperature: Maintain a minimum temperature of 10 deg C. Do not apply to frozen concrete or when air, surface, or material temperatures are expected to fall below 4 deg C within four hours of expected application.